William-WANG2/CS3343-Project/README.md

 ## Description

-This is a funny game to practice your GRE vocabulary.
+This is a funny game to practice your vocabulary.

 ## Getting Started